How to Free Up Space on C Drive in Windows 11/10 [Easy & Efficient Ways] - Qiling

 Why Does C Drive Get So Full?

-The C drive is the primary hard drive partition that contains the operating system and related system files.
-You can check total disk space in Windows 11.
-It usually becomes full after using the device for some time.
-This is because it stores the following things:
+The C drive is the primary hard drive partition that contains the operating system and related system files, and it often becomes full after usage due to storing the operating system, system files, and other data.

 Sometimes, you can move unallocated space to the C drive to get more space.
 There is a link for you to help.